SDU-EDC/PowerXLab-Tools/README.md

 		IN-SITU MEASURED DATA for CORRECTION (Data)
 	- Usage
 ### AFAC V2.1
-	Auxiliary Decision-Making Toolbox for Power System Frequency Analysis and Control
+	Auxiliary Decision-Making Toolkit for Power System Frequency Analysis and Control
 	A software package developed in Python and Fortran for frequency analysis and control of the power system with high peneration of renewable energy sources.
 	- Requirements